| Brief History |

 The CPS Compound forms a group of historical architecture that represents the law and order of Hong Kong in the early days.
 Architecturally they are mainly in the Victorian/ Edwardian Colonial style and are the only surviving group of late-19th and early-20th Century buildings in the city centre.
 They were declared monuments under the Antiquities and Monuments Ordinance (Cap.
 53) in 1995 because of their historical significance.

-Government and the Hong Kong Jockey Club have entered into a partnership to conserve and revitalise this highly important heritage site.
-The CPS Compound will be revitalised as a centre for heritage, art and leisure, complementing the organic development of the neighbouring area as a contemporary arts zone.
-All historic buildings in the Compound will be preserved.
-Two new buildings of a modest scale will be constructed, namely an art gallery at Old Bailey Street and an auditorium at Arbuthnot Road.
+The Government and the Hong Kong Jockey Club have entered into a partnership to conserve and revitalise these three declared monuments, that is, the former Central Police Station, Central Magistracy and Victoria Prison.
+The Compound have been revitalised as Tai Kwun – Centre for Heritage and Arts, complementing the organic development of the neighbouring area as a cultural zone.
+16 historic buildings in the Compound have been preserved, while two new buildings of a modest scale have been constructed, namely JC Cube and JC Contemporary, and used as an auditorium and an art gallery respectively.
+Tai Kwun is open to the public in phases starting from May 2018.